hashicorp/terraform-provider-vault/website/docs/r/identity_oidc_client.html.md

 * `access_token_ttl` - (Optional) The time-to-live for access tokens obtained by the client.

+* `client_type` - (Optional) The client type based on its ability to maintain confidentiality of credentials.
+  The following client types are supported: `confidential`, `public`.
+Defaults to `confidential`.

 ## Attributes Reference

 No additional attributes are exported by this resource.